ChangqingW/SeqSizzle/README.md

 ### search panel mode
 ![Search panel mode](./img/search_panel.png)
 Left / right arrow to cycle between different input fields, or `ALT+num` to jump to a specific field.
-When on the patterns list field, up / down arrows cycle through patterns, backspace to delete the selected pattern and return to pop the pattern into the input fields for editing.
+When on the patterns list field, up / down arrows cycle through patterns, `D` to delete the selected pattern and return to pop the pattern into the input fields for editing.
 `ALT+5` to add current inputs into the search pattern list.

+# Roadmap
+## functionality
+ * With exact match, discard surrounding fuzzy match.
+ * Gzip (`fastq.gz`) support
+  - FASTA / regular text file support?
+ * Filter reads by match
+ * Counting reads with match
+## UI
+ * Arguments to start with default common primers (10x, Nanopore etc.)
+ * Make elements in the search panel clickable, try implementations discussed in [ratatui repo](https://github.com/ratatui-org/ratatui/discussions/552)
+## Misc
+ * Unit tests